ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

   - NTS: I am better at pull than I am at push.
 Push helps execution, need to work on this
 - Define quantifiable goals and metrics
 - Incentive equation (a bit early I think to get into this, but worth revisiting p184)
 - Articulate your vision.
-It should: tap into a source of inspiration, make people part of “the story”, contains evocative language (e.g. provide in graphic detail the vision, e.g. putting a man on the moon and landing them safely vs launching 10 rockets into space - this is vision vs goal respectively)
+It should: tap into a source of inspiration, make people part of "the story", contains evocative language (e.g. provide in graphic detail the vision, e.g. putting a man on the moon and landing them safely vs launching 10 rockets into space - this is vision vs goal respectively)
 - It is critical to live in the vision you create!
 You must walk the walk
 - For team building, refer to the offsite planning check list
 - Leading your team